UWIT-IAM/actions/update-slack-workflow-canvas/README.md

 See [Github's documentation](https://docs.github.
 com/en/actions/learn-github-actions/sharing-workflows-with-your-organization#using-a-workflow-template-from-your-organization)
-on to learn how to include this in your repository in just a few clicks!
+to learn how to include this in your repository in just a few clicks!

 ### Style using mrkdwn